 The LakeWatch program is made possible through the dedication of its volunteers.
-We would like to thank Yellowhead County for their support of the 2012 program, as well as George Bloom, Torsten Flyng, and Paul Lupyczcek for their assistance with sampling Chip Lake in 2012.
-We would also like to thank Randi Newton and Erin Rodger who were summer technicians with ALMS in 2012.
+We would like to thank Torsten Lajoie Flyng, George Bloom, and Brent Evans.
+We would also like to thank Jared Ellenor, Nicole Meyers, and Elynne Murray who were summer technicians with ALMS in 2013.
 Program Coordinator Bradley Peter was instrumental in planning and organizing the field program.
-Technologists Trina Ball and Brian Jackson were involved in the training aspects of the program.
+Technologists Chris Ware and Sarah Hustins were involved in the training aspects of the program.
 Lisa Reinbolt was responsible for data management.
 This report was prepared by Bradley Peter and Arin Dyer.
 Alberta Environment and the Beaver River Watershed Alliance (BRWA) were major sponsors of the program.